kznrluk/aski/README.md

   :editor latest - Edits the nearest own statement from HEAD.
   :modify sha1   - Modify the past conversation.
 HEAD does not move.
                    Past conversations will be modified from the next transmission.
+  :param         - Check or overwrite the values of custom parameters in the profile.
+                   It is not necessary to change them in general use.
   :exit          - Exit the program.
 ```